 Norhtern Lights owns the national CCS facility that is being established for reception and disposal of CO2 at the Energy Park.
 The plant is a major part of Norway's largest climate initiative under the project name "Langskip".
 Northern Lights is a project in collaboration between Equinor, Shell and Total.

 ZEG Power is a technology company with a patented solution for producing hydrogen from natural gas or biogas.
 The technology is unique for its integrated capture of CO2 which results in pure hydrogen.
-The company collaborates with Nysnø, Ife, Sparx, JP Ventures, Reinhertsen, CO2 Management and Energy Sales.
+The company collaborates with SLB, Nysnø, Ife, Sparx, AP Ventures, Stratel, and CO2 Management.